AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature

-In this paper, we tackle two objectives.
-First, we construct a network capable of predicting, from image cutouts of sources detected with ASID-L \citep{Stoppa2022} or through other tools, their flux, sub-pixel centre coordinates, and corresponding uncertainties.
-Second, we aim to enhance the field of uncertainty estimation in machine learning by implementing what we call a Two-Step Mean Variance Estimator (TS-MVE) network.
-In Section \ref{sec: Method}, we demonstrate the concept on a synthetic dataset and highlight its improvements from an astronomical perspective and an uncertainties characterization standpoint.
-Subsequently, we compare its outcomes with SourceExtractor and another DNN for regression that adopts an ensemble methodology \citep{Lakshminarayanan2017}.
-Lastly, in Section \ref{sec: real application}, we apply the trained model to a real set of images from the MeerLICHT \citep{Bloemen2016} and the Zwicky Transient Facility (ZTF, \citealp{Bellm2019}) telescopes to evaluate its Transfer Learning capabilities.
+Building on this vision and recognising the need for practical tools and methodologies, for this study, we tackled two objectives.
+First, we constructed a network capable of predicting, from image cutouts of sources detected with AutoSourceID-Light (ASID-L, \citealp{Stoppa2022}) or through other tools, their flux, sub-pixel centre coordinates, and corresponding uncertainties.
+Second, we aimed to enhance the field of uncertainty estimation in machine learning by implementing what we call a two-step mean variance estimation (TS-MVE) network.
+In Section \ref{sec: Method}, we demonstrate the concept on a synthetic dataset and highlight its improvements from an astronomical perspective and an uncertainty characterisation standpoint.
+Subsequently, we compare its outcomes with SourceExtractor \citep{Bertin1996} and another DNN for regression that adopts an ensemble methodology \citep{Lakshminarayanan2017}.
+Lastly, as explained in Section \ref{sec: real application}, we applied the trained model to a real set of images from the MeerLICHT \citep{Bloemen2016} and the Zwicky Transient Facility (ZTF, \citealp{Bellm2019}) telescopes to evaluate its transfer learning capabilities.

-The code presented here\footnote{\url{https://github.com/FiorenSt/AutoSourceID-FeatureExtractor}} is the third deep learning algorithm developed within the context of MeerLICHT/BlackGEM \citep{Bloemen2016,groot2022}, following MeerCRAB \citep{Hosenie2021}, an algorithm employed to classify real and bogus transients in optical images, and ASID-L \citep{Stoppa2022b}, an algorithm designed for rapid source localization in optical images.
+The code presented here\footnote{\url{https://github.com/FiorenSt/AutoSourceID-FeatureExtractor}} is the third deep learning algorithm developed within the context of MeerLICHT/BlackGEM \citep{Bloemen2016,groot2022}, following MeerCRAB \citep{Hosenie2021}, an algorithm employed to classify real and bogus transients in optical images, and ASID-L \citep{Stoppa2022b}, an algorithm designed for rapid source localisation in optical images.